PsychoPoet Research Initiative

 Can I take inositol with antidepressants?

-Inositol is classed as a vitamin so it does not seem to interact with most medications.
+Inositol is classed as a vitamin and it does not seem to interact with most medications.
 I combined these with 30mg and, for a brief period, 40mg of citalopram.
 I have also used it once or twice with mirtazapine 30mg.
-I experienced no ill effects.
-However, research into the benefits and side effects of inositol is limited, probably because medical companies cannot patent inositol and earn a profit from it.
-It's worth asking your doctor or a pharmacist to see if inositol interacts with your medication, or your dose of that medication.
+I experienced no interactions.
+However, research into the benefits and side effects of inositol is limited (probably because medical companies cannot patent inositol and earn a profit from it).
+It's worth asking your doctor or pharmacist to see if inositol interacts with your medication.

 Can I take inositol to help reduce symptoms of psychosis or bipolar disorder?

 Inositol is NOT recommended in these instances, as it could potentially increase the tendency towards mood swings.
-Bipolar and different types of psychosismay lead to symptoms of anxiety and depression but they have their own specific treatments and you should always speak to your doctor, psychiatrist or pharmacist before taking supplements with anti-anxiety and anti-depressant properties if you are experiencing bipolar disorder (of any type) or psychosis (of any type).
+Bipolar and different types of psychosis may create "co-morbid" symptoms of anxiety and depression, but bipolar and psychosis conditions require specific treatment.
+Treating these conditions appropriately is highly likely to reduce the co-morbid conditions.
+You should always speak to your doctor, psychiatrist or pharmacist before taking supplements with anti-anxiety and anti-depressant properties if you are experiencing bipolar disorder (of any type) or psychosis (of any type).

 Can inositol cure anxiety and depression?

 Inositol is not a cure.
-Inositol may benefit you by reducing some of the symptoms of anxiety, depression and OCD, such as low moods, unstable moods and racing, repetitive, negative and/or intrusive thoughts.
-It's worth bearing in mind that negative, intrusive thoughts are responsible for a great deal of the problems we encounter with most mental health issues, and reducing the frequency of these thoughts and their impact upon us could create a significant improvement in your mental health.
-Tl;dr - it's not a cure, but it can
+Inositol may benefit you by reducing some of the symptoms of anxiety, depression and OCD.
+It's worth bearing in mind that negative, intrusive thoughts are responsible for a great deal of the problems we encounter on a daily basis, particularly in anxiety conditions, where there may not even be an actual threat.
+Inositol seems to be really good at reducing the frequency and impact of such thoughts.
+This can create a significant improvement in your mental health.

-Inositol seems to be more effective for some people than for others and different doses are required to treat different types of problem.
+Inositol seems to be more effective for some people than for others and different doses are required to treat different types of problem (see below).

 At this stage a medical cure for anxiety and depression is beyond our technology.
 (See this thread for more information about upcoming and experimental treatments for depression and anxiety.

-Inositol is most useful in combination with self-help and therapies such as counselling, hypnotherapy, exercise, relaxation and so on, so in this respect it is similar to all existing antidepressant medication.
+Inositol is most useful in combination with self-help and therapies such as counselling, hypnotherapy, exercise, relaxation and so on, so in this one respect it is similar to medication.
+Consider it something to give you breathing space, which you can use to relax and remember what it feels like to NOT be bombarded by negative thoughts.

 Does inositol really work?